-Ali is an economist and public policy expert and author of “Economic Shariah- How Islam preaches small government and strong society” (forthcoming) and “Discord between Social Justice and Economic Freedom in Islam”.
-He is a founding member of Islam and Liberty Network.
-He is also the founder of Policy Research Institute of Market Economy (PRIME) – Pakistan’s leading free market think tank.
-Earlier, he has worked as a consultant and trainer for major international development organizations, public sector organizations and non-profits; worked in the government, academia and private sector.
+Ali Salman is a founding member of Islam and Liberty Network and works as its CEO.
+He is an economist and public policy expert and is based in Pakistan, where he heads a free market think tank, PRIME.
+Ali has worked as a consultant and trainer for major international development organizations, public sector organizations and non-profits; and has worked in the government, academia and private sector.
 He has held Fulbright scholarship, Royal Netherlands Fellowship and Charles Wallace Fellowship and has master degrees in Economics, Public Policy and Business Administration.
-He writes regularly for Express Tribune.
-Currently, Ali is based in Malaysia where he heads IDEAS and Islam and Liberty Network Foundation.
+He writes regularly for Express Tribune, a partner publication of New York Times.

 Dr. Edo Omercevic

 Edo Omerčević started his tertiary education at the International Islamic University Malaysia where he obtained his Bachelor in Economics (Hons) as well as his Master of Economics degree while at the International University of Sarajevo he obtained his Ph.D. in Economics.
 After more than a decade of working in the academic sector, he chose a change and is now active as an independent business consultant.
 Mr. Omercevic is also a co-founder and the executive director of the Center for Advancement of Free Enterprise, Bosnia and Herzegovina, that has a mission to identify and advocate policy solutions that improve Bosnia’s business climate, governance and economic freedom.

 Dr. Nouh Elharmouzi